MarkusEicher/free-genai-bootcamp-2025/lang-portal/docs/draft/BUSINESS-requirements.md

 - A unified launchpad to launch different learning apps

-## Technical Requirements
+## Technical Requirements and Constraints

-- The backend will be built using node.js and express.
-- The database will be built using SQLite3.
+- The database will be SQLite3.
 - The API will be built using OpenAPI (Swagger).
 - The api will always return JSON objects.
 - There is no need for authentication and authorization.
 - Everything will be in the scope of a single user.
-- Our database will be a single sqlite database called `words.db`
-- This database will be in the root of the project folder of `backend-next

 ## API Endpoints